randomessence/syntax3phppb3mod/README.md

 **Notes:**

+Adding a custom bbcode is required to complete the installation of this mod. see DIY instructions or check the readme in the conrib folder.

 The mod does not install to non Default (EN) langauage packs. you will have to manually edit the `language/**/posting.php` of your default lanaguage pack and apply the edits.

 The edit to the `styles/prosilver/template/posting_buttons.html` works with template inheritence styles. if you style does not inhrerit from Prosliver and does not have a `posting_buttons.html`